seanpm2001/Learn/OldVersions/README/English/2/README.txt

 ```

 **Changes:**

-**Note:** I am making this separate release with yesterdays data, as I didn't have the time yesterday, and didn't want to create a gap in the timeline of this table.

 - [x] Updated the `Learn` table
 - - [x] Added support for Creole, HCL, Modula-3, Seed7, and SystemVerilog